-No, it was really tricky.
-It was -- I mean, it was a bit like the performance era and that takes, it takes time, it takes consistency, it takes -- no, it was very difficult.
+A. No, it was really tricky.
+It was -- I mean, it was

+a bit like the performance era and that takes, it takes

+time, it takes consistency, it takes -- no, it was very

+9 difficult.
 Was everybody accepting of these processes?
-Did people want to add this on?
-I mean I have read in other evidence where in -- after my time in 2016/2017, they talked about giving additional PAs to consultants or 0.5 of a PA.
+10 Did people want to add this on?
+I mean I have read in 11 other evidence where in -- after my time in 2016/2017, other evidence where in -- after my time in 2016/2017, they talked about giving additional PAs to consultants or 0.5 of a PA.
 We didn't do that at the start because we wanted to see: Can we buy you into actually this is part of your job role anyway?
 Now, there's a tossup between adding on a bit and paying you to do it, or you winning the hearts and minds and saying "This is part of my role anyway."
-I mean -- so, the whole thing just takes time to slot together, not just -- I mean, IT's not my thing, but, even that, but it was interesting reading people's statements about the use of IR1s and, you know, saying "Oh, well, I wrote the IR1" and it nearly felt like they came to an end-point there. the IR1 is to flag -- "I need to then talk with my line manager, they need to come back to me, we need to see what we're going to do about it."
-But they felt like they had discharged their duty just by doing it. hadn't got the culture there yet.
+I mean -- so, the whole thing just takes time to slot together, not just -- I mean, IT's not my thing, but, even that, but it was interesting reading people's statements about the use of IR1s and, you know, saying "Oh, well, I wrote the IR1" and it you know, saying on, well, I wrote the IRI and It nearly felt like they came to an end-point there.
+No, the IR1 is to flag -- "I need to then talk with my line manager, they need to come back to me, we need to see they had discharged their duty just by doing it.
+So we hadn't got the culture there yet.
 It wasn't there yet.
-They hadn't the ownership.